• ♥️ Saved Recipes

 Notes

 • If using extra-large shrimp (20 per pound), you'll need to cook them for a bit longer - 3 minutes.
-Once cooked, you can chop them into bite-size pieces, but leaving them whole is OK, too.
+Once cooked, you can chop them into bite-sized pieces, but leaving them whole is OK, too.

 • You can keep the leftovers in an airtight container in the fridge for up to three days.
 I don't recommend freezing them.